DecimatorMind/Harper/README.md

 This repository contains only the Swift Project.
 There is another repository for Java Project.

+API_Connection branch was made in order to experiment with the various third party Pods that can replace the {Youtube API}

 ## How To Run

 To run this project, just clone the repository and open Xcode.